 But that doesn’t mean success is hard to achieve, even in small towns.
 Just look at a Traverse City-based businessman who’s providing an up-and-coming US appetite for high quality olive oils and vinegars, and a Cedarville-based wooden boatbuilding school that’s riding a swelling wave of success.

-People raised eyebrows in 2008 when Milligan opened Fustini’s.
+People raised eyebrows in 2008 when Jim Milligan opened Fustini’s.
 The business sells just two things: flavored vinegars and flavored olive oils.

-.5 stores.
+.In the past five-years, Milligan has opened 5 stores, with two more planned in Maui.

-Joan Perez Kent County was in the Mackinaw City store recently.
+Joan Perez from Kent County was in the Mackinaw City store recently.

 I wanted to get a really good balsamic vinegar and I thought I’d give it a shot.
 And I found it.
 My husband’s going to be thrilled.
 I’m Italian and we make a lot of salads.
 I live on salads and this is going to be - with tomatoes, I’m just excited. (:17)

 With the economy struggling to find its feet, it may seem like a hard time for niche businesses, but that may be the very thing working in their favor.
-While specialty shops don’t have a huge customer base, those consumers are loyal. , people may forgo expensive vacations, they still making room in their budgets for some of the things they love.
+While specialty shops don’t have a huge customer base, those consumers are loyal. and even when budgets are tight, , and people may forgo expensive vacations, they still making room in their budgets for some of the things they love.

-Health-conscious the olive oils and balsamic vinegars
+Of course, niche businesses can also get a leg up by tapping into a cultural trend, and perhaps no ‘trend ‘ is as strong right now as health and wellness.
+Health-conscious consumers, like our shopper Joan, seem to love the the pure olive oils and natural balsamic vinegars that Fustini’s carries

 I plan on making it to 95.
 I think you could live as long as you want if you eat correctly and exercise every day.
 I absolutely believe that.
 So I have a goal to do that. (:12)

-ome niche businesses succeed by making their customers healthier and happier.
-For success comes making their communities healthier.
+So, it seems some niche businesses succeed by making their customers healthier and happier.
+For others, success comes from making their communities healthier.

 WOOD BANGING FADE IN/OUT

-group of entrepreneurs wanted success –for their town of Cedarville - and used that as their launching-off point for The Great Lakes Boatbuilding School.
+This group of entrepreneurs wanted success –for their town of Cedarville - and used that as their launching-off point for The Great Lakes Boatbuilding School.
 It is one of just 5 major boatbuilding schools around the US – and the only inland school on the Great Lakes.

 It was founded in 2006. (:02)